How is deep vein thrombosis (DVT) diagnosed?

 The diagnosis of superficial thrombophlebitis usually is made by the doctor at the bedside of the patient, based upon history, potential risk factors present, and findings from the physical examination.
 Further risk stratification tools may include scoring systems that can help decide whether a DVT is likely.

 If the probability of a DVT is low, a D-dimer blood test may be ordered.

 - If the D-dimer is negative, then it is unlikely that a DVT is the diagnosis.

 - If the D-dimer is elevated, then the possibility of a DVT exists and an imaging study, usually ultrasound, is required to look for the DVT

 - Ultrasound is the standard method of diagnosing the presence of a deep vein thrombosis.

-The ultrasound technician may be able to determine whether a clot exists, where it is located in the leg, and how large it is.
-Ultrasounds can be compared over time to see whether a clot has grown or resolved.
+- The ultrasound technician may be able to determine whether a clot exists, where it is located in the leg or arm, and how large it is.
+It also may be possible to know whether the blood clot is new or chronic.
+If necessary, ultrasounds may be compared over time to see whether a clot has grown or resolved.